janikvonrotz/olmoto/README.md

 * Ready for deployment to heroku.
 * Mobile first ui with material design.
 * Fulltext search everywhere.
+* File upload with Meteor-Files.
+* Keyboard navigation in single views.

 # Configure and Run